The 8 Elements™ FAQ

 Yes.
 Participants can retest as many times as they wish, within 18 months from the last day of the intensive.
 If a passing score is not achieved by the 18th month marker, then participants will need to retake the intensive to test again.

 There is a fee for retesting.
 We have a schedule of set test dates available throughout the year for you to choose from.
 Written retest dates are scheduled on approximately a quarterly basis.
 Please contact us here, if you are interested in retesting.

 What do I get when I pass the test or certify?

 - A listing of recognition or certification on our online registry at www.rachelbrice.com which will make you more visible to the global belly dance community.

 - A document recognizing your achievement upon completion of all assignments and passing marks on the tests for each phase.

-- Upon completion and recognition of Phases I - III or I - IV a certificate of achievement as a Practitioner or Teacher in the 8 Elements™ approach
+- Upon completion and recognition of Phases I - III or I - IV a certificate of achievement as an 8 Elements™ Practitioner or Datura Style™ Teacher.

 - The satisfaction that you displayed a high level of commitment to your dance practice.